Flexible Rotary Drill Tool Drive Dremel Flex Shaft Attachment 42″ Dremel Extension (This tool is not Dremel Brand

 - ALLEN WRENCH Included

 - 100% SATISFACTION GUARANTEE – We also provide detailed instructions with pictures.
-Dremel, Wen, Ryobi, Craftsman are registered trademarks of their owners.
+Dremel, Wen, Ryobi, Craftsman have registered trademarks of their owners.
 This is a compatible product.

-1- First, if your rotary tool has a threaded collar on the motor end, you will need to remove it by turning CCW (counter clockwise).
+1- First, if your rotary tool has a threaded collar on the motor end, you will need to remove it by turning CCW (counter-clockwise).
 You will need the collar when you attach a tool directly to the rotary tool.
-You will not need it with the flex shaft.
+You will not need it with the dremel flex shaft.

 2- Hold the flexible shaft by the silver color fitting end (you will be able to see the inner shaft core).
 And pull the inner core about 2 inches.
 If you need a pair of pliers to hold it, that’s normal.

 MAKE SURE THE ROTARY TOOL IS UNPLUGGED FOR THE NEXT STEPS

-3-Now, the idea is you are attaching the core of the flex shaft into the rotary tool collet just like you would attach any kind of tool with a 1/8″ shaft.
-The flex shaft is there to transfer the rotation, that’s it.
-It is just like an extension.
+3- You are now attaching the core of the dremel extension shaft into the rotary tool collet just like you would attach any kind of tool with a 1/8″ shaft.
+The dremel extension will transfer the rotational motion.
+It is an extension.
 Push the core of the flex shaft into the rotary tool collet and tighten the collet.
 You can use the collet lock button to prevent it from turning while you are tightening the nut.

-4- You can now screw the silver color fitting end of the flex shaft onto the rotary tool housing.
+4- Screw the silver color fitting end of the dremel extension onto the rotary tool housing.
 This is where you removed the collar.
 We are now done attaching the flex shaft to the rotary tool.
 From now on, the next steps are about attaching the bit or burr to the flex shaft.